BarbourSmith/Evolve-Solar-Panel-Position-Example/README.md

 ![](/project.svg)

-<h3 style="font-size:20px;"><strong>Incident solar energy:</strong></h3>Returns a rough approximation of the total solar energy incident on a input geometry.
+Returns a rough approximation of the total solar energy incident on a input geometry.
 Very rough because it assumes a static sun position.